On Friday, the EU recommended that its 27 member countries open the doors to U.S. travelers. However, there are some caveats.

 The most recent opening development was Germany, which announced yesterday that it was lifting all travel restrictions for persons residing in the U.S. Travel to Germany for all purposes will be permitted again with proof of vaccination, proof of recovery from COVID-19, or negative test result required for entry via air travel, according to the German Tourism Board.
 Travelers in Germany must continue to wear a mask covering mouth and nose when aboard any public transport, in stores, busy outdoor places where the minimum distance can’t be kept.

-Greece, Croatia, Iceland, Italy, France and Germany have begun allowing vaccinated visitors and those with a negative COVID test.
-Starting June 7, Spain will allow vaccinated travelers from the U.S.
+In addition to Germany, Spain, Greece, Croatia, Iceland, Italy and France are among those countries that had already begun allowing vaccinated visitors and those with a negative COVID test.

 For travel between EU countries, the new EU Digital COVID Certificate, a digital passport certifying that an individual has either been vaccinated, received a negative COVID test result, or recovered from COVID, is being introduced July 1.